crimbler2/thesis/README.md

 This monorepository holds different configuration files all related to Kubernetes, ArgoCD, Terraform and Crossplane.
-This repo holds the configuration for installing tools (crossplane and external-secrets) and example services to a Cluster via ArgoCD.

 This is the directory structure:
 ```